Anthem of the Seas accidents and incidents

 On December 19, 2018, a 79-year-old male passenger (suffering kidney failure symptoms) was medevaced off the ship, approx 645 km (400 ml) southeast of Cape Hatteras (North Carolina, USA).
 The elderly man and a crew nurse were airlifted by an USCG helicopter crew (MH-60 Jayhawk) and transported to Air Station Elizabeth City.

-The incident occurred in the end of 11-day Eastern Caribbean cruise (itinerary Dec 10-21) roundtrip from homeport Cape Liberty (Bayonne NJ-NYC) visiting San Juan (Puerto Rico), Charlotte Amalie (St Thomas, USVI), Basseterre (St Kitts), St Johns (Antigua) and Philipsburg (St Maarten).
+The incident occurred at the end of 11-day Eastern Caribbean cruise (itinerary Dec 10-21) roundtrip from homeport Cape Liberty (Bayonne NJ-NYC) visiting San Juan (Puerto Rico), Charlotte Amalie (St Thomas, USVI), Basseterre (St Kitts), St Johns (Antigua) and Philipsburg (St Maarten).

 |18 October 2018||Coast Guard Medevacs|